Christmas Dinner; a surprisingly nutritious meal

 Nuts are often considered to be high in calories and best avoided.
 They are indeed high in calories due to their high-fat content, but these are essential heart-friendly anti-inflammatory fats, which we should be eating plenty of.
 All nuts provide different nutrients with each offering varying health benefits;

 - Almonds are rich in calcium and vitamin E, essential for good skin health

 - Brazil nuts are a good source of selenium, an important antioxidant for Thyroid health.

 - Cashews are a rich source of magnesium, vital for energy production if you don’t eat enough dark green leafy vegetables.

 - Walnuts are a particularly good source of omega-3s, a great alternative if you’re not keen on oily fish.

 Nuts are also a good source of protein and fibre, which will help to balance blood sugars and reduce cravings for sugar.

-These can be eaten roasted as a snack, as part of a stuffing or a nut roast and, unlike other nuts do not contain the same fats and are therefore low in calories.
+These can be eaten roasted as a snack, as part of stuffing or a nut roast and, unlike other nuts do not contain the same fat and are therefore low in calories.
 They are nutritious, providing good sources of iron, B vitamins and folate, as well as good protein and fibre.